pottekkat/personal-website/content/posts/gateway-and-mesh.md

 The Ingress Kubernetes native object defines a set of rules on how external traffic can access your services.

-The example below shows how to route traffic based on URI path with the Kubernetes Ingress object:
+This example configuration shows routing traffic based on URI path with the Kubernetes Ingress object:

 ```yaml {title="route-traffic.yaml"}
 apiVersion: networking.k8s.io/v1